dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 For a thorough introduction to the rationale for mirror-based reflection, see the references at the end of this document.
 However, you don’t need to delve into all that if you don’t want to;
-all you really need to know about Dart’s mirror API will be covered here.
+what you really need to know about Dart’s mirror API will be covered here.

 <aside>
 <div class="alert alert-warning">
 <strong>Caveat 1:</strong>
-Everything is subject to change and should be treated with due caution.
+Dart's mirror API is evolving; while most of the introspection API is stable, there will be some additions and adjustments going forward, even post 1.0.
 </div>
 </aside>